gardencmp/jazz/examples/todo/README.md

 // ...
 ```

-Here, we define our main data model of tasks and todo lists, using CoJSON's collaborative map type, `CoMap`.
+First, we define our main data model of tasks and todo lists, using CoJSON's collaborative map type, `CoMap`.
 We reference CoMaps of individual tasks by using them as keys inside the `TodoList` CoMap - as a makeshift solution until `CoList` is implemented.

 ---